Our approach is all about collaborative relationship. This is why Starter Culture was conceived through what we call a ‘Cups of Tea’ process.

 With all this in mind, we identified a number of place-based and thematic areas with a critical mass of people and organisations already engaged in some form of inner-led change - and therefore ripe for collaboration.

-We are now beginning to co-create thematic and place-based communities of practice to support the peer-peer collaboration and cross-fertilization needed to deepen and scale up our efforts around inner-led cultural transformation.
+We are now beginning to sew the seeds for thematic and place-based communities of practice.
+Through these we want to support the peer-peer collaboration, cross-pollination, reflection, learning, skill and resource-sharing and solidarity needed to deepen and scale up our efforts around inner-led cultural transformation.

 We experimented with initial Cups of Tea processes across * [Scotland] * [England] * [Oxfordshire] * [south Devon]